reddmo/primary/src/pages/about.md

 I live in PA with my wife, our two cats, and a bearded dragon.

-One final note: Occasionally yuu'll see dumb art.
+One final note: Occasionally you'll see dumb art.